MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/placementexclusionlist.md

 # PlacementExclusionList Data Object - Campaign Management
 Defines a website exclusion list in the manager account (customer) shared library.

-> [!NOTE]
-> You can only view website exclusion lists in the redesigned Microsoft Advertising UI i.e., via Tools -> Shared Library -> Website exclusion lists.
-If you don't see it, look for the "Try the new Microsoft Advertising" prompt when you sign in.
-To use the redesigned Microsoft Advertising you must also be in the UI pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 522).

 A manager account can own up to three website exclusion lists.
 Each list can contain up to 10,000 negative sites.

 A list can be associated with ad accounts owned by the manager account, or linked in the [account hierarchy](../guides/account-hierarchy-permissions.md#account-hierarchy) under the manager account that owns the list.
-A list cannot be shared above our outside of the account hierarchy.
+A list cannot be shared above or outside of the account hierarchy.

 If you associate any [website exclusion lists](placementexclusionlist.md) with an ad account, the list of [negative sites](negativesite.md) are used in addition to the [campaign negative sites](campaignnegativesites.md) or [ad group negative sites](adgroupnegativesites.md).
 Negative site URLs specified at the ad group level are used instead of any negative site URLs specified at the campaign level.